 There is a limited circumstance where the child can petition the court to reinstate the parental rights of a parent, but these cases are few and far between.
 There is typically no way to restore parental rights following an adoption.
 This is not the case when the child is the the subject of a guardianship proceeding rather than an adoption, however.
 This is one of the main differences between guardianship and adoption in California.

 Contact A Skilled Adoption Attorney For the Best Results

 An adoption attorney can help parents, future parents, and children address parental rights issues.
 Ultimately, anyone with any concerns about his or her parental rights or the loss of those rights should speak with an experienced family law attorney as soon as possible.
-Contact us online or call us for a free consultation.
+Contact Talkov Law’s experienced family law attorneys either online or over the phone at (844) 4-TALKOV (825568) for a free consultation.